Kneasle/BobCSharp/README.md

   - Very high performance (properties are not calculated until they are needed, and then only calculated once).

 ### Features in Development:
-- Smart system for detecting touches which will never come round.
+- Touch proving done first by lead end transpositions, speeding up truth checks.

 ### Roadmapped Features:
 - Ability to search for methods with a given place notation.
 - A function to generate extents of a given method.
-- Touch proving done first by lead end transpositions, speeding up truth checks.